TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Simulation Evaluations for Navigation

 \item \textbf{Interaction bottlenecks}: ORCA trajectories (see Fig. \ref{socialNavigationTrajectory}(e)) exhibited significant deceleration during multi-pedestrian interactions.
 While AVOCADO (see Fig. \ref{socialNavigationTrajectory}(h)) mitigated this slowdown, it did so at the expense of safety.

 \item \textbf{Optimal balance}: Our framework and the modified DRL-VO produced nearly identical, efficient trajectories, as shown in Fig. \ref{socialNavigationTrajectory}(a) and (b).
-This convergence further underscores the effectiveness of our network architecture in balancing safety, speed, and constraint satisfaction. \end{itemize}
+This convergence further underscores the effectiveness of our network architecture in balancing safety, speed, and constraint satisfaction.
+Although HEIGHT yielded a similar trajectory, its overall performance was notably inferior, as illustrated in TABLE \ref{tableSocialNavigationComparison}. \end{itemize}